Financial software: Fund management

-provides an accurate projection of all the investments, as well as the borrowing and operating cost of the fund, in order to create a view of the cash levels in the future, with corresponding investment returns, or losses, and their probabilities.
+provide an accurate projection of all the investments, as well as the borrowing and operating cost of the fund, in order to create a view of the cash levels in the future, with corresponding investment returns, or losses, and their probabilities.

-This system thereby aids in the evaluation and structuring of any fund.
+This system thereby aids in the evaluation and structuring, including the (ongoing) portfolio optimization, of any fund.

 Here, it provides a combination of the projections of the cash flow on all investments in order to create a monthly summary, along with anticipated income statements and balance sheets; it also creates an analysis of the leverage and call of the capital.

 It also typically allows for customized assumptions on the leverage cost, interest income, taxes and expenses, and creates several scenarios concerning the cash allocation such as reinvestments, distribution of investors and fresh investments.

 Data warehousing

 Another feature of the financial software, is the data warehousing.
 This feature syncs the accounting system and retrieves investment transactions.
 It also uses a customizable category or name.
 This key feature allows an effortless re-categorization of the investments.
 The calculation of investment statistics will depend on the computation of the user at any given moment.
 Customized reports on the performance of the investment can be created using any of the calculations programmed in the database of the system.
 There are approximately more than 100 various calculations programmed in the system.
 If there is a need for more calculations, then it can easily be provided for the user.
 Several investments can be categorized into subgroups or groups and they will be used for the creation of totals.
 It identifies the total price of the fixed income in comparison to the equity investments.